Why Does Microsoft Still Offer a 32-bit OS?

 Now you can run old custom 32 bit programs in a newer 64 bit OS and mostly it will run fine, but why replace "100% guaranteed to run" with "most likely will run"?
 Especially with old funky device drivers that were fine-tuned for the old setup?

-Re:Because Microsoft has legacy business customers (Score:4, Interesting)
+Re:Because Microsoft has legacy business customers (Score:5, Informative)

 It's also about being able to run legacy 16 bit programs.
 The 32 bit versions of Windows NT have a 16 bit subsystem, while the 64 bit versions have a 32 bit subsystem, but no 16 bit subsystem.